 Top Bitcoin Exchanges in China

-There are some big bitcoin exchanges in China where you can sign up and trade bitcoins. such as OKCoin, Huobi and BTC China etc.
+Before the late 2017 bitcoin exchange shutdown, there were some big bitcoin exchanges in China where you can sign up and trade cryptocurrencies.
+They were:

 Bitcoin Can Be Used to Get Money out of China